unknownMusician/QuoridorDelta/README.md

 # QuoridorDelta
- A game based on tabletop game Quoridor (made as University prolect).
+ A game based on tabletop game Quoridor (made as University project).